lzwjava/blog-source/original/2024-12-29-cooking-en.md

 * Meat usually does not need to be washed again.
 People tend to over-wash ingredients; there is no need to clean them thoroughly with water.
 We just need to ensure the ingredients are fresh.

+* Parchment paper is better than aluminum foil because it won't stick to the cooking surface.

 {: .centered }
 ![](assets/images/cooking/c1.jpg){: .responsive }